-In September 2017, Hurricanes Irma and María destroyed over 80% of Puerto Rico’s coffee harvest and trees, resulting in an estimated total loss of $85 million USD for coffee farmers.
-Nearly 30% of Puerto Rico’s municipalities rely on coffee production for income and employment, making it an important economic engine that impacts at least 10,000 people including 2,300 coffee farmers.
+In September 2017, Hurricanes Irma and María destroyed over 80% of Puerto Rico’s coffee harvest and trees, resulting in an estimated total loss of $85 million for coffee farmers.
+This was specially devastating for the nearly 30% of Puerto Rico’s municipalities that rely on coffee production for income and employment, impacting directly at least 10,000 people including an estimated 2,300 coffee farmers.

-The aftermath of the hurricanes has been devastating for the coffee industry, but it has also provided a unique and time-sensitive opportunity to rebuild this economic engine from the ground up, leaving it stronger and more climate resilient than before.
-The success of this long-term recovery requires economic empowerment and increased technical assistance for communities across Puerto Rico.
+Though the aftermath of the hurricanes has been devastating for the coffee industry, it has also provided a unique and time-sensitive opportunity to rebuild this economic and cultural engine from the ground up, leaving it stronger and more climate resilient than before.
+However, the success of this long-term recovery requires economic empowerment and increased technical assistance for rural communities across Puerto Rico.

 Assess post-María landscape + determine needs and opportunities

 Harvest and sell coffee to local and global consumers

 George Clooney Visits Puerto Rico's Coffee Growers With Nespresso

 Our Press Release: Hispanic Federation Launches Coffee Development Initiative in Puerto Rico